Residency Program Overview

 Elective time may be taken in any area of anatomic or clinical pathology; elective time is focused at Cedars, but may be taken at another institution if academically appropriate.
 Many residents use elective time to undertake research projects, which are strongly encouraged.

 Conferences are focused and enhance the practical education obtained during rotations.
 The daily surgical pathology consensus conference is a working conference providing excellent exposure to unusual and challenging cases, particularly for senior residents.
 There are weekly AP didactics, unknown slide conference, tumor board, and gross conference which alternates between autopsy and surgical pathology gross specimens.
 CP didactics and cytology conference occur several times per month.
 AP journal club, CP journal club, Molecular Pathology journal club, resident autopsy, CP and cytology presentations, and Grand Rounds are presented monthly.
 There are other subspecialty and interdepartmental conferences the resident may attend or which are required during subspecialty rotations.
+There are daily conferences at VAGLAHS.

 All residents are required to undertake at least one research project during the four years, although most residents do considerably more research.
-The pathology department at Cedars-Sinai has been commended for two years running by the United States and Canadian Academy of Pathology, the largest academic pathology organization, for the number of resident abstracts submitted to the USCAP.
-In excess of 60 abstracts were presented by our housestaff members at various pathology meetings during the 2008-09 academic year.
+The pathology department at Cedars-Sinai has been commended for at least three years running by the United States and Canadian Academy of Pathology, the largest academic pathology organization, for the number of resident abstracts submitted to the USCAP.
+In excess of 60 abstracts were presented by our housestaff members at various pathology meetings during the 2011-12 academic year.
 The performance of research with resulting publication is an important asset in obtaining an excellent fellowship in any subspecialty, in learning to understand and interpret the literature, and in furthering an academic career if that is the resident's chosen professional path.

-Evaluations of the residents by the faculty are collated and shared with the residents three times per year.
+Evaluations of the residents by the faculty are collated and shared with the residents two times per year.
 The program director reviews each resident's portfolio with them twice annually to ensure residents are on track to become competent in all areas of pathology, are making considered career choices, are appropriately involved in a research project, and are engaged with national pathology organizations.